Bullying: The Under-Reported Threat in the Healthcare System

 Collaboration Across Disciplines

 In the healthcare industry, patients are transferred from one setting to another to receive care and treatment.
 For example, an older adult may transfer from home to hospital for treatment, and return home.
-Older adults may be transferred from assisted living community to the hospital for treatment, then to skilled nursing for rehabilitation and eventually returned to assisted living.
+Older adults may be transferred from assisted living community to the hospital for treatment, than to skilled nursing for rehabilitation, and eventually returned to assisted living.
 Each transfer requires positive and timely collaboration that I confirm from my experience does not always occur.

 Collaboration Purposely Made Difficult

 Collaboration across disciplines is made more difficult when caustic environments exist.
 An example is a scheduled assessment for an individual living in a skilled nursing community who wishes to move to assisted living.
-For this transition an in-person assessment and review of medical records must occur by the assisted living staff.
+For this transition, an in-person assessment and review of medical records must occur by the assisted living staff.

 Upon arrival at the nursing home, the assisted living community staff met with the client.
 Next, seeking out medical records, the nursing and social service staff refused to release records.
-The report from staff was that the director of nursing did not relay information about the assessment to approve release of the information.
+The report from the staff was that the director of nursing did not relay information about the assessment to approve the release of the information.

 It was confirmed that emails and phone calls were made to the director of nursing who purposely refused to cooperate.
 Inappropriate obstruction of information occurs by individuals in power who want to exert control over staff in lower positions and make transitions more difficult.